LAST UPDATED: 30 November 2020

 According to Emeritus Professor Mary Barton of the University of South Australia, while the situation is better in Australia than many other parts of the world, we need to do more before the problem gets out of hand.
-Highlighting the pressing nature of the issue, earlier this year methicillin-resistant staphylococcus aureus (MRSA) was detected for the first time in Australian pigs.
+Highlighting the pressing nature of the issue, in recent years methicillin-resistant staphylococcus aureus (MRSA) was detected for the first time in Australian pigs.

 Falling through the cracks?

 "Information in Australia is limited because we don't have a systematic surveillance program for antimicrobial resistance in animals...
 More needs to be done to understand antimicrobial use in all animals and to what extent this is contributing to antimicrobial resistance to humans."